SimonLawrenceGB/aws_restart_local/Markdown_Files/Fri_27th_Database.md

 > The columns of the table hold attributes of the data, and each record usually has a value for each attribute, making it easy to establish the relationships among data points.

-## What are Non-relational Databases?
+## What Are Non-relational Databases?

 > Non-relational databases (often called NoSQL databases) are different from traditional relational databases in that they store their data in a non-tabular form.